basp/nanibot/README.md

 > markov_server:seed("foo bar quux, random stuff").
 ```

 That should at least give it something to work with.
-Or you can just seed
-it with a string:

-NOTE: You can just feed it while it's running.
-I recommend feeding it
-the output of the channels its participating in.
-Just seed all the
-incoming `PRIVMSG` stuff into `markoV_server:seed/1`.

 # Notes
 * If you don't have any source, I recomment The Tales Of Grimm.
 Just seed
 a few of those,  there's some in the repo as well.
 * You probably have to `seed` the server first before it can actually
 serve you something.
+* You can just feed it while it's running.
+I recommend feeding it
+the output of the channels its participating in.
+Just seed all the
+incoming `PRIVMSG` stuff into `markoV_server:seed/1`.